 Liz Marshall is an active member of the Canadian film community.
 She has been a member of DOC (Documentary Organization of Canada) since 2007, and served for three terms (2011-2016) as an elected board member of the Toronto chapter of DOC, which formed the DOC Institute, the collective voice for Toronto’s indie documentary filmmakers.
 Liz is a member of the Directors Guild of Canada (DGC-Ontario), a provincial labour organization representing more than 1,900 key creative and logistical personnel working in the screen-based industries.
 She is a core member of the Toronto chapter of Film Fatales, a global collective of female directors dedicated to the creation of more films and television by and about women.

 Liz spent her childhood summers playing and imagining on the salty sorrel beaches of the Sunshine Coast in British Columbia, her home away from home.
-She lives in Toronto with her partner and their rescued cats.
+She lives and works in Toronto.